IndiePass/indiepass-android/README.md

 - Mastodon: https://joinmastodon.org/apps
 - Pleroma: https://docs.pleroma.social/clients.html

-## API

-If you'd like to add a new account type, checkout API.md for a quick guide.

 ## Issues

 If you found a bug, open a request.
 Feature requests might be closed as I love having a clean queue.
-Pull requests are welcome though :)
+Pull requests are welcome though!

 Things I'd love to explore one day:

-- cleanup the various ways of requests
 - allow posting to multiple accounts at once
-- better UI/UX for managing feeds
 - detail views for Fediverse
 - cleaner account names (am.renameAccount())
+- better UI/UX for managing feeds
+- cleanup the various ways of requests